Guide To Make Your Own Tinctures For Medicinal Purposes

 *Make Your Own Tinctures And Home Remedies

-Harvesting wild or cultivated herbs and berries to make your own tinctures for medicinal purposes fulfill a basic human desire to find allies for health.
+Harvesting wild or cultivated herbs and berries to make your own tinctures for medicinal purposes fulfill a basic human desire for health.

 Native Americans and old-school Americans have long used tinctures for preserving health and vitality to promote long life.

 A special bond exists between herbalists of all ages and those who feel the call to experience these colorful and aromatic potions and elixirs.